fathiabdelmalek/py-fds/README.md

 #### Methods

 - enqueue(self, data) // TODO: add a node to the end
 - dequeue(self) // TODO: return and remove the first element

+### PQueue

+#### Properties

+- front // TODO: return the data in the first node
+- back // TODO: return the data in the last node

+#### Methods

+- enqueue(self, data) // TODO: add a node to the queue in a sorted way
+- dequeue(self) // TODO: return and remove the first element

 ### Methods for all DSs